josefs/meta-paper/paper.md

 functions for those.

 In meta-repa there are two constructs which are implemented as shallow embeddings; arrays and monads.
-Implementing the monad as a shallow embedding has the advantage of proving an instance of the `Monad` type class which enables the programmer to use do-notation and reuse all the monadic combinators in the standard library.
+The monad provided by meta-repa is simply called `M` and provides wrappers for all the monadic operations in the core language.
+Implementing `M` as a shallow embedding has the advantage of proving an instance of the `Monad` type class.
+This instance enables the programmer to use do-notation and reuse all the monadic combinators in the standard library.
 For the details of how the shallow embedding for monads work we refer the reader to the paper [@persson2012generic].